educoreai-lotus/Assessment/templates/Feature_Specs/TheoreticalQuestions.md

 ## Difficulty Policy

-- Exams: All theoretical questions MUST be stored with difficulty = `medium`.
+- Exams: All theoretical questions MUST be treated and stored as `difficulty = "medium"` (fixed).
 - Non-exam DevLab requests: Difficulty MAY be preserved only when explicitly allowed by the builder.
 - Coding questions: Preserve external difficulty as provided by the source (e.g., DevLab).